lokidokicoki/dnd-lite/rules.md

 This includes thieves, bards, scamps and ne’er-do-wells.
 That bloke in the pub that when you shake his hand you count how many fingers you have left.

+__Kickers__

-You can wear light armor with no penalty
+- You can wear light armor with no penalty

-You can use all light weapons with no penalty
+- You can use all light weapons with no penalty

 __Stat boosts__